pauldennis2/TextQuest/JsonApiDoc.md

 Items:
 * onUse - when an item is used

-Monsters:
-* onDealDamage - triggered when the monster deals damage to the player

 ### Future Events

 * modMonsterStats
 * equip - force the hero to equip a given item
 * unequip - force the hero to unequip an item they currently have equipped
 * addObstacle
-* disableHero
 * castSpell - generate a spell-like effect